 Undergraduate Academic Advising Instructions

-All engineering students are required to seek advising from their faculty advisor prior to registering for the Summer and/or Fall 2024 semester.
-An advising hold will be placed on the record of each engineering student that will prevent them from registering until they speak with their faculty advisor.
+All engineering students are required to seek advising from their faculty advisor prior to registering for the Spring 2025 semester.
+An advising hold will be placed on the record of each engineering student that will prevent them from registering until they speak with their faculty advisor and submit an advisor evaluation.
 Students who intend to transfer into a different program must still meet with their advisor and complete an advising form.
 There will be no exceptions.

 Advising procedures

-Faculty will conduct their advising appointments either in person or remotely the week of March 11-15, 2024.
+Faculty will conduct their advising appointments either in person or remotely for 2 weeks, from October 21, 2024, through November 1, 2024.
 Students will receive instructions from their faculty advisor with details on how they will conduct their advising appointments.
 See advisor list here.
-Students who do not receive an e-mail by March 4, 2024 should email their advisor (see faculty directory).
+Students who do not receive an e-mail by October 14, 2024, should email their advisor (see faculty directory).
 If there is no response from the advisor, send email with your UIN to ecestudentaffairs@uic.edu.

 Advising appointment sign-up

-Students may sign up for advising appointments from March 4-8, 2024.
+Students may sign up for advising appointments from October 14, 2024 through October 18, 2024.
 Students who do not sign up during this week will bear the responsibility of finding a mutually agreeable time with their advisor.
 Verify the name of your advisor before signing up (see advisor list here).
 Please keep in mind that you may be reassigned to another advisor if your advisor is unavailable this term.

 Advisor Evaluations